RANJANKUMAR007/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ![image](https://github.com/user-attachments/assets/a24c2c2e-dfc8-4588-a46c-f1fe2aa6df1f)

 ## Result:
-Thus the program to implement the SVM For Spam Mail Detection is written and verified using python programming.
+Thus the program to implement the SVM For Spam Mail Detection is written and verified using python programming